Nokhte/nokhte/.gitlab/issue_templates/ui_bug_template.md

 - Device (Specify If It Is Simulator Or Not):

-- Impact On Usability: (Low, Medium, High)
+- Impact On Usability: (Low, Medium, High):